SmoothGlue Enterprise Prerequisites

 1. AWS

-System Integrators need to ensure they have access to an AWS account with appropriate permissions for deploying and managing the required resources.
-The System Integrator needs to create the following:
+To ensure Platform Administrators have access to an AWS account with appropriate permissions for deploying and managing the required resources, create the following:

 - VPC to house SmoothGlue